Trump administration expected to weaken mercury rule for coal plants

-Environmental group Sierra Club said it was opposed to the move, calling it a handout to the coal industry "that will endanger the health of American families."
+"This action, which is a gift to the coal industry at the expense of all Americans, is an attack on public health justified by a phony cost-benefit analysis that purposely inflates the cost of MATS and ignores the value of the human health benefits," she said.
 Trump made it a central promise of his 2016 campaign to revive the U.S. coal industry, which he said had been unfairly targeted by Obama's climate and environmental policies.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)